 Reem Alrabiah is an undergraduate research assistant working with the Beidas team.
 She is a senior studying psychology and working towards becoming a psychotherapist.
 She is especially interested in trauma therapies, and cultural differences in psychopathology.
 Reem grew up in the Middle East, and enjoys travelling and the outdoors.

 Kathryn DeWitt is an undergraduate at the University of Pennsylvania studying Psychology with a minor in Spanish.
 She is a research assistant at the Center for Mental Health Policy and Services Research.
 Her interests lie in suicidal behavior in diverse populations, mental health policy, and the frontier of harnessing technology for improving mental health services.

-Gayatri Nangia is an undergraduate research assistant at the Center for Mental Health Policy and Services Research for the past two years.
-She has been working under Dr. Rinad Beidas on many of her projects.
-She is a pre-med junior majoring in Health and Societies with a minor in Chemistry and is actively involved with Penn Science Across Ages on campus.
+Hannah Listerud is an undergraduate research assistant at the Center for Mental Health Policy and Services Research working under Dr. Beidas.
+She is a pre-med sophomore majoring in Health and Societies with a minor in Chemistry and Spanish.
+Her interests include community health and integrated healthcare.

 Rylee Park is an undergraduate research assistant working on Dr. Rinad Beidas’ team, helping with various projects.
 A sophomore psychology major and gender studies minor in the College, Rylee is interested in studying the psychology of marginalized populations and aspires to become a clinical psychologist.
 Rylee is from Korea and loves to cook, play chess, and ride her bike into the city.